Selden Map

 The Selden Map of China (Bodleian Library, MS Selden Supra 105) is an early 17th century map of East Asia formerly owned by the legal scholar and maritime theorist John Selden.
 It shows a system of navigational routes emanating from a point near the cities of Quanzhou and Zhangzhou in Fujian Province, from which a principal route goes northeast towards Nagasaki and southwest towards Hoi An, then Champa, and then on to Pahang, and then with another route heading past Penghu towards a point northwest by Manila.

-The map, largely unseen and forgotten since the 18th century, was rediscovered in 2008 by the historian Robert Batchelor.
+The map, largely unseen and forgotten since the 18th century, was rediscovered in 2008 by the historian Robert Batchelor at an Oxford University library.
 Batchelor recognized the significance of the system of routes depicted on the map.
 As the earliest surviving Chinese merchant map of East Asia, it has been recognized as one of the Treasures of the Bodleian.
 The map itself has no title, and the "Selden Map of China" was chosen by David Helliwell as curator of Chinese collections at the Bodleian.
 The Chinese title 東西洋航海圖 (Dongxi yang hanghai tu: "Navigation Chart of the Eastern and Western Oceans") has been proposed by Chen Jiarong.